ambroisep/hueypetersen/_posts/2013-07-09-dijkstra-as-a-sequence.markdown

 {% endhighlight %}

-If it is we have explored every connected node and can end the sequence by returning `nil`.
-If the frontier is not empty we select the node with the cheapest cost for expansion.
+If it is we have explored every connected vertex and can end the sequence by returning `nil`.
+If the frontier is not empty we select the vertex with the cheapest cost for expansion.
 Since we've expanded `s` the frontier would be the following data structure:

 {% highlight clojure %}